-The MMI for medical school is known as being one of the most difficult interview formats.
-Luckily for you, we've got the insight to help guide you on your journey.
-As you know, medical school admissions are unique, and unlike any other admissions process on a global scale.
-This post will cover everything regarding the MMI for medical school, its purpose, format, use in the admissions process, and frequently asked questions.
+The MMI for medical school is known as one of the most difficult interview formats.
+We've got insight to guide you through your journey.
+This post will cover everything regarding the MMI, its purpose, format, use in the admissions process, and frequently asked questions.

 Medical school interviews come in many different forms.
 You can go through more traditional interviews, where you're asked about your academic, volunteer-based, and professional background.
-Going through an MMI for medical school is a completely different beast.
-One we want you to be prepared for.
+Going through an MMI interview for medical school is a completely different beast – one we want you to be prepared for.

-The MMI for medical school is challenging because of the fear that surrounds it.
-The questions posed are less predictable and more complex compared to traditional or panel-type interviews.
+The MMI test for medical school is challenging because of the fear surrounding it.
+The questions are less predictable and more complex than in traditional or panel-type interviews.
 This is why applicants are fearful and sometimes even freeze up during these mini-interviews.

-The MMI format is distinctive because the applicant has a chance to display their values and skills to a variety of different admission committee members.
+The format for the Multiple Mini Interview is distinctive because you have a chance to display your values and skills to several admission committee members.
 Think of it as having the opportunity to create various lasting first impressions.
 If you feel like you didn't perform as well in one session, you will have more opportunities to do better in the next round.

-It is important to note that the MMI is constantly changing.
+It is important to note that MMIs are constantly changing.
 It is a great idea to contact your school's faculty.
 A majority of medical schools are doing their MMI interviews remotely.
-Therefore, the format of your MMI is likely to vary and the experience could be modified.
+Therefore, the format of your MMI test is likely to vary, and the experience could be modified.

-Why the MMI?
-Before we go through the MMI format and how to prepare for it, let's go over why this format has increased in popularity:
+Before we go through the MMI interview format and how to prepare for it, let's go over why this format has increased in popularity:

 Admissions committees are using the MMI to assess if you have the skills necessary to be a future practicing professional.
 For example, they want to feel assured that you have strong communication skills, are an ethical individual, and can react well under pressure.

 Some students freeze up when these sorts of questions are asked.
 A follow-up question is very similar to the initial prompt.
-You still must follow the same steps as before, make sure to take your time.
+You still must follow the same steps as before, so take your time.
 If you don’t have an answer to the question right away, don’t panic.
 Stay calm, cool, and collected until you’re ready to speak.